kexinhuang12345/DeepPurpose/README.md

 <p> A Drug Repurposing and Virtual Screening Toolkit with State-of-the-Art Deep Learning Methods
 </h3>

 This repository hosts DeepPurpose, a Deep Learning Based Drug Repurposing and Virtual Screening Toolkit (using PyTorch).
-It allows extremely easy usage (only ten lines of codes) for any non-computational domain researchers to be able to obtain a list of potential drugs using state-of-the-art deep learning while facilitating deep learning method research in this field by providing a flexible framework and baseline.
+It allows extremely easy usage (only one line of code!) for any non-computational domain researchers to be able to obtain a list of potential drugs using state-of-the-art deep learning while facilitating deep learning method research in this field by providing a flexible framework (less than 10 lines of codes!) and baselines.

 ### Features

 - For biomedical researchers, ONE line of code from raw data to output drug repurposing/virtual screening result, designed to allow wet-lab biochemists to leverage the power of deep learning.
 The result is ensembled from six pretrained models!

-- For computational researchers, 15+ state-of-the-art encodings for drugs and proteins, ranging from deep neural network on classic cheminformatics fingerprints, CNN-RNN, transformers to message passing graph neural network!
+- For computational researchers, 15+ state-of-the-art encodings for drugs and proteins, ranging from deep neural network on classic cheminformatics fingerprints, CNN-RNN, transformers to message passing graph neural network, with 50+ models!
 Most of the combinations of the encodings are not yet in existing works.
+All of these under 10 lines but with lots of flexibility!
 Switching encoding is as simple as changing the encoding names!
-A new framework with less than 10 lines but maximal flexibility!

 - Realistic and user-friendly design:
 	- automatic identification to do drug target binding affinity (regression) or drug target interaction prediction (binary) task.